ianmcorvidae/omdbapi-frontend/README.md

  * `location.hash` handling is rather rudimentary and could benefit from using a proper library if made any more complex
  * webfonts could probably be better-optimized
+ * styling is quite sparse; design takes more time than code for me!

 ## License